Customer Success | 8 MIN READ

 Depending on what your need is, you can choose the right CSM tool for your company – look for one that supports your sales team’s workflows as well as your company’s strategic goals.

-The thumb rule of a good account management software or CRM: Enhanced UX and CX.
+The thumb rule of a good key account management software or CRM: Enhanced UX and CX.
 Super UX means the software streamlines workflows by making the sales staff’s jobs easier by reducing manual tasks.
 Often, standalone tools, when forced upon existing sales platforms, tend to increase the number of steps in a workflow.

 This forces employers to double check the same boxes twice.
 So consider your purchase strategically, look at the larger picture.
 Improved CX leads to a better understanding of customer expectations and needs, and makes interactions easier via customer portals and intelligent call routing.
 Simply put, by enhancing UX, you can improve CX because when the employee selects the right tools that lead him to easier workflows, he can concentrate on customer needs.